vwhope/liri-node-app/README.md

 # liri-node-app
-a CLI application integrating 3 different APIs
+a command line node application integrating different APIs

+**To run application**
+    * supply your own .env file that includes:
+        * API id and secret codes for Spotify
+        * API id for Bands In Town